top of page

 destiny cover header.PNG

-With the release of Louise’s debut album “DESTINY” in 2012, 14 original songs , poignant and memorable stories, came to life with Louise’s fresh voice backed by a stellar band of Boston’s finest jazz musicians .
+With the release of Louise’s debut album “DESTINY” in 2012, 14 original songs, poignant and memorable stories, came to life with Louise’s fresh voice and a stellar band of Boston’s finest jazz musicians .
 Rebecca Parris, Louise’s long time mentor and close friend, musically directed and co-produced the album and is featured on selected tracks.
 Vocalist Ted Davis joins the two on the precious love song Forever.

 Several songs on the album received songwriting awards: